chmlee/ream-doc/content/overview/future.md

 - Discover Cote d'Ivoire has `NA` GDP.
 Oh, it's called "Sierra Leone" in the World Bank's dataset.

-- Figure out all the name differences between the two datasets and write a "dictionary" to translate the names.
+- Figure out all the name differences between the two datasets and write a "dictionary" for translation.

 ```R
 country_dict = list(